Collyra-Modding-Guild/CollyraEngine/README.md

 - WARNING: The engine uses MSBuild to compile the Gameplay System & needs you absolute path to VsVarshall.bat to execute, if your path is in a different folder than the one that comes by default, please go to Config/config.collConfig & change the path so it fits your own.
 - This applies also for the temprary folder.
 - Once you add a file in Visual Studio (only in release), compile pressing Ctrl+B to notify the visual studio that you added a file to the compilation.
+- In the SERIALIZABLE & REFLECTABLE fields, sometimes VS can pop an error during the coding process or the variables can become unavaliable for VS to identify.
+This is not an issue, the variables are there & the compilation process is correct, you just have to make sure you space the declaration type of the variables & the name itself:
+  (int)myint -> INCORRECT; (int) myInt -> CORRECT

 ## License:
 MIT License